smtnetworking/smtnetworking.github.io/submit/index.md

 Throughout the process, authors and prospective authors are invited to consult our [Resources](resources.md) page for information about creating video articles.

 #### Stage I: Abstract and Storyboard/Script Draft
 The author’s initial submission should take the form of a PDF that includes an abstract of no more than 500 words, and back matter of no more than 4 additional pages that complements the abstract with notation, images, tables, bibliography, and so forth.
 This abstract-proposal will be subject to anonymous review with a quick turnaround.
+[Click here to view some sample SMT-V Proposals](smt-v-sample-proposals.pdf).

 #### Stage II: Storyboard and/or Script Draft
 Pending approval of this abstract, the applicant will be invited to provide a storyboard or script (or both), which will again be subjected to the fully anonymous review process.
 (In special circumstances, authors can also request to send a video draft at this stage instead of a storyboard/script, subject to the approval of the editors; ask the _SMT-V_ Editor for details.)
 If more than twenty-four months elapse between acceptance of a storyboard or script and production of a video article, the storyboard or script will re-enter the review process before video production can begin.